jneidel/setup-webpack/readme.md

   plugins: [
     scss.plugin,
   ],
-  optimization: { // If mode set to 'production'
+  optimization: { // If mode set to 'production' use scss minimizer
     minimizer: [ scss.minimizer ],
   },
 }